 Prescription drugs are a big part of your healthcare expense.
 On becoming eligible, it is recommended that you get this coverage as soon as possible to avoid any gaps.
 If you do not have PDP (Prescription Drug Plan) coverage or equivalent CREDITable drug coverage from other means for 63 days or more in a row after your initial enrollment period (IEP), you may have to pay a penalty.

-As per Medicare regulations, Part D penalty is calculated by multiplying 1% of the "national base beneficiary premium" ($33.19 in 2019) by the number of full, uncovered months you did not have Part D or CREDITable coverage.
+As per Medicare regulations, Part D penalty is calculated by multiplying 1% of the "national average premium" ($32.01 in 2020) by the number of full, uncovered months you did not have Part D or CREDITable coverage.
 This penalty is added to the monthly Medicare Part D premium.
-Note that the penalty may keep going higher as the “national base beneficiary premium” increases over time.
+Note that the penalty may keep going higher as the “national average premium” increases over time.

 The bottom-line is to not go without Medicare PDP coverage or alternative CREDITable drug coverage for 63 days or more continuously after the initial enrollment period has ended.